Certain criteria both dog and owner must meet before the dog can become a Board & Train student.

 Grooming: The dog will receive a bath, at no charge, before being returned at the end of the program.
 Dogs with long, thick or high maintenance coats will have to sport a utility clip or puppy clip prior to training.
 If the dog is of a type that requires professional grooming, the owner will be responsible for these charges.
 JCM's will be reimbursed upon the return of the dog.

 Food: It is best to keep your dog on his current food to avoid digestive upset.
 You can either provide it by having it drop shipped, or we will purchase it for you.
 If we purchase the food for you, Credit Card info would need to be on file.

 We often get asked, why does our Board & Train program take so long.

 Most training facilities offer a 10 day program.
-Our goal, also, is toreturn a fully trained dog in the shortest amount of time possible.
-However, too short of a time period doesn't take into account several factors.
+However, a short time period doesn't take into account several factors.

 Initially dogs quickly learn what is being asked.
 After about 2 weeks, they act as if they've never heard the commands before.
 This is called a "plateau," and is a normal part of learning.